 It’s common for air and moisture to seep through the foundation of your basement.
 That’s why you feel a cold draft in the basement, or deal with issues like flooding or mold.
 Fortunately, Flex Seal Liquid can kill two birds with one stone.
 Consider it your [Flex Seal] Liquid insulator.

-Make sure the surface is clean, dry, and free of any dirty, oil, or grease.
+Make sure the surface is clean, dry, and free of any dirt, oil, or grease.
 Tape off affected walls.
 Then in an even sweeping motion, roll the Flex Seal Liquid over the complete surface of your wall.
 Allow each coat to dry for 24 hours before adding another coat.
 You might need to apply several even coats in order to completely cover all cracks and to fill all holes.
 Flex Seal Liquid takes 24 to 48 hours to fully cure.

 Flex Tip: Make sure that you don’t leave the can of Flex Seal Liquid open for an extended period of time, or else a dry film will form at the top and can eventually dry out product.
 When you close the can, be sure to close it firmly with a hammer.